freddyt53/liri-node-app/README.md

 * The album name
 * If no song is provided then your program will default to "The Sign" by Ace of Base.

-#When movie-this command is used you will be provided with:
+# When movie-this command is used you will be provided with:
-* Title of the movie.
+* Movie Title.
 * Year the movie came out.
-* IMDB Rating of the movie.
+* IMDB Rating.
-* Rotten Tomatoes Rating of the movie.
+* Rotten Tomatoes.
 * Country where the movie was produced.
 * Language of the movie.
 * Plot of the movie.
 * Actors in the movie.
 * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.

-#When do-what-it-says command:
+# When do-what-it-says command:
 * A random.txt file with search for spotify-this-song "I want it that way."
 This will give you the spotify results of "I want it that way."

-#Technologies Used
+# Technologies Used
 * JavaScript
 * Node.js
 * Spotify API